-All selection notifications are sent to the students KSU email address according to the following schedule.
+Please check the information packet for the specific cohort you are applying to for information regarding the timeline for selection notification as it does vary from cohort to cohort and from year to year.
+All selection notifications are sent to the students @kent.edu email address according to the following schedule.
 Please do not call unless you did not received an email.

 Applicants not accepted to technical study in a given year may re-apply in a subsequent year.
 Observation and Recommendation forms are valid and kept in the PTA office for two (2) years after the last observation date.
 Students not selected are encouraged to meet with a program advisor to review the strength of their application and establish a plan to meet their academic and career goals.